Texera/Udon/README.md

 ## Hardware
 As mentioned in the paper:
-For single-machine experiments, we used a virtual machine (VM) on Google Cloud Platform (GCP) with 4 vCPU cores and 32 GB of RAM.
+For single-machine experiments, we used a virtual machine (VM) on the Google Cloud Platform (GCP) with 4 vCPU cores and 32 GB of RAM.
 For multi-machine experiments, we used a cluster consisting of eight instances of the above VM, providing 32 vCPUs and 256 GB of RAM for the cluster.
 The VMs were configured to run on the Ubuntu 20.04 operating system and were connected using a high-speed network interface to enable fast communication between nodes.
 ***